 and we see iguanas and tiny copper-colored frogs but do not see the resident caimans.

+In the hotel is a gift shop carrying an amazing array of items for sale including jewelry and lingerie.
 To put the period on our visit we actually buy a T-shirt; as in, been there, done that and bought a T-shirt.
 They even took US dollars!
 The hotel is nice

 and has a good view of Devil's Island from the gardens.